 Early termination may not be available for your contract.
 It depends on the finance company and whether they will offer early termination across their contract deals.
 It is always worth reading your contract to see if it is mentioned in the terms and conditions.

 As the lease agreement is not exactly meant to be terminated early, the fees involved can be quite high.
-However, there is not a set termination fee across all funders.
+However, there is no set termination fee across all funders.
 The fee is decided upon by the finance provider: some funders have a termination fee that is 50% of the rentals that are remaining in the contract, but other funders calculate their fee on a case-by-case basis.